 Horizontal Analysis calculates the amount and percentage changes in financial figures from one period to another period of time.
 In other words, it compares financial data for at least two years/months/quarters/periods.
-The objective is to find out the change in financial figures as well as the direction of such change.
+The objective is to find out the change in financial figures and the direction of such change.

-Now, the major objective behind launching the marketing campaign was to increase sales of his ice-creams.
+The major objective of launching the marketing campaign was to increase sales of his ice-creams.
 So, he sits down to find out if the sales of his ice-creams increased over the previous year.
 This is what horizontal analysis is all about.
-You compare the financial results of two different periods to find out if the results have improved or gone down.
+You compare the financial results of two different periods to determine if the results have improved or gone down.

-There are two methods of doing the horizontal analysis- Dollar Analysis and Percentage Analysis.
+There are two horizontal analysis methods- Dollar Analysis and Percentage Analysis.

 This method of horizontal analysis expresses the change in financial values in terms of percentage rather than in terms of actual figures.
 So, in our example of Smith’s ice-cream business, a percentage analysis will tell him that his ice-cream sales have increased by 66.67% ((50,000 – 30,000/30,000) *100).